John 10, 7-13

 Here we find another 'I am' saying of Jesus.
 'I am the good shepherd' and 'I am the gate/door…'

 Jesus is the gate for his sheep to enter in.
 We have an invitation to enter through these gates to discover the way and the truth and the life (John 14: 6-7).

-Jesus is the good and only true shepherd and His role as shepherd was willing to give his life for his sheep unlike false shepherds and teachers of the law, those who lead His people astray.
-Jesus' concern is his sheep, us, that is why He died for us.
+Jesus is the good and only true shepherd and was willing to give his life for his sheep, unlike false shepherds and teachers of the law, those who lead his people astray.
+Jesus' concern is his sheep - us, that is why he died for us.
 He wants what is best for us and each individual person is so important to Him, because Jesus is interested in you.

 Something to do

-I encourage you to find a spiritual partner, one who you can trust and turn to and hold each other accountable spiritually, pray together and then realize how much more Jesus is with you.
+I encourage you to find a spiritual partner, one who you can trust and turn to and hold each other accountable spiritually.
+Pray together and then realise how much more Jesus is with you.

 Something to pray

 Lord God our shepherd, we can only thank and praise you for loving us, for providing for us and for dying and rising so that we may have new life in you.
 As sheep we sometimes go astray, but thank you for never letting us go off on our own, that you have always been with us and bring us back to your green pasture of love.
 Amen.

 Today's contributor is Richard Stein, minister of Bexhill United Reformed Church.